-At St Andrew’s we encourage our children to have an enquiring mind and develop their thinking skills through an interesting enquiry based science curriculum.
+At St Andrew’s, we encourage our children to have an enquiring mind and develop their thinking skills through an enquiry based science curriculum.
 Science continues to change our lives and we aim to provide children with the knowledge and skills to impact positively on the world we live in and its future.

+We use ‘Understanding Christianity’ to cover the Christianity content of our curriculum.
+We also use ‘Discover RE’ to enhance our teaching of other major religions and world views.
 Christianity is taught in every year group, with Christmas and Easter given fresh treatment every year, developing children’s learning in a progressive way.
 Buddhism, Hinduism, Islam, Judaism and Sikhism are also included, and there is flexibility as to which religions the school chooses to teach.

 The coverage and progression in each year group is explained in the following PDF:

-‘We know that history matters, we know that it is thrilling, absorbing, fascinating, delightful and infuriating, that it is life’ Stephen Fry
+‘We know that history matters, we know that it is thrilling, absorbing, fascinating, delightful and infuriating, that it is life.’ – Stephen Fry

-At St Andrew’s we encourage our children to be inspired and curious about history, developing an understanding of Britain’s past and that of the wider world.
-It is through the development of historical thinking that children understand the concept of change and appreciate a nations sense of identity.
+At St Andrew’s, we encourage our children to be inspired and curious about history, developing an understanding of Britain’s past and that of the wider world.
+It is through the development of historical thinking that children understand the concept of change and appreciate a nation’s sense of identity.
 We want children to have an understanding of the City they live in and its historic significance.
 Bath is famous for its hot springs, Roman period baths, Medieval heritage and stately Georgian architecture.

 ‘The study of geography is about more than just memorising places on a map.
 It’s about understanding the complexity of our world, appreciating the diversity of cultures that exists across continents.
 And in the end, it’s about using all that knowledge to help bridge divides and bring people together.’ -Barack Obama

-At St Andrew’s we encourage our children to grow as Geographers who have a passion for and commitment to the subject, and a real sense of curiosity to find out about the world and the people who live there.
+At St Andrew’s, we encourage our children to grow as Geographers who have a passion for and commitment to the subject, and a real sense of curiosity to find out about the world and the people who live there.

 Art and Design

-At St Andrew’s we encourage our children to grow as artists, valuing and appreciating the visual arts as languages of expression and communication.
+At St Andrew’s, we encourage our children to grow as artists, valuing and appreciating the visual arts as languages of expression and communication.

 ‘What is design?
-It’s where you stand with a foot in two worlds – the world of technology and the world of people and human purposes – and you try to bring the two together’. – Mitch Kapor
+It’s where you stand with a foot in two worlds – the world of technology and the world of people and human purposes – and you try to bring the two together.’ -Mitch Kapor

 At St Andrew’s we encourage our children to grow as designers, valuing design solutions as a way of improving people’s lives and understanding more about the impact of products on the world.

 “Music is a moral law.
 It gives soul to the universe, wings to the mind and flight to the imagination.” – Plato

-At St Andrew’s we encourage our children to grow as musicians, appreciating that music is a universal language that embodies one of the highest forms of creativity.
+At St Andrew’s, we encourage our children to grow as musicians, appreciating that music is a universal language that embodies one of the highest forms of creativity.

 ‘What a computer is to me is the most remarkable tool that we have ever come up with.
-It’s the equivalent of a bicycle for our minds’ – Steve Jobs
+It’s the equivalent of a bicycle for our minds.’ – Steve Jobs

-At St Andrew’s we aim to equip our children to use computational thinking and creativity to understand and change the world.
-To be digitally competent at a level suitable for the workplace and as active participants in the digital world.
+At St Andrew’s, we aim to equip our children to use computational thinking and creativity to understand and change the world; to be digitally competent at a level suitable for the workplace and as active participants in the digital world.

 Our approach to visual arts